Panasonic TZ200 vs Sony NEX-5N

 It is notable that the TZ200 offers wifi support, while the NEX-5N does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

 The TZ200 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the NEX-5N has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the NEX-5N has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the NEX-5N was succeeded by the Sony NEX-5R.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic and Sony websites.

 So what is the bottom line?
 Which of the two cameras – the Panasonic TZ200 or the Sony NEX-5N – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.